Notice 29 Sep 2025 vietnam, chassis, tariffs, commerce department, trade regulation, international trade

 Learn More

-The U.S. Department of Commerce (Commerce) preliminarily determines that thermoformed molded fiber products from the Socialist Republic of Vietnam (Vietnam) are being, or are likely to be, sold in the United States at less than fair value (LTFV).
-The period of investigation is April 1, 2024, through September 30, 2024.
+The U.S. Department of Commerce (Commerce) preliminarily determines that certain chassis and subassemblies thereof (chassis) from Thailand are being, or is likely to be, sold in the United States at less than fair value (LTFV).
+The period of investigation (POI) is January 1, 2024, through December 31, 2024.
 Interested parties are invited to comment on this preliminary determination.

 Learn More